-Although Filipino punters cannot wager on the PBA online through a domestic sportsbook located in the Philippines, they can access basketball betting lines via reputable offshore sportsbooks.
-Our PBA betting guide will detail the avenues that law-abiding PH bettors have available to them and will reveal the best sportsbooks for Filipinos to wager with.
+Although Filipino punters can't wager on the PBA online through any domestic sportsbook located in the Philippines, they can access basketball betting lines via reputable offshore sportsbooks.
+Our PBA betting guide will detail the avenues that law-abiding PH bettors have available to them and reveals the best online sportsbooks for Filipinos to use.

 Is It Legal To Bet On PBA Basketball?

 There are 12 teams in the Philippine Basketball Association, and every year they compete in three different “tournaments” (aka “conferences”), each with their own championships.
-This is much different than how American basketball leagues are structured, and it gives PH fans a chance to see their favorite club win up to three titles per season.
-The three tournaments are called the Philippine Cup, the Commissioner’s Cup, and the Governors’ Cup.
-Each has its own team-makeup rules and tournament-style playoff to determine a champion.
+This is very different from how the American NBA is structured, and it gives Filipino hoops fans a chance to see their favorite clubs win up to three titles per season.

-Since the league is currently on a break due to the coronavirus pandemic, there are no betting odds offered at popular offshore sportsbooks.
-As soon as play begins again when the season resumes, however, bettors can expect PH basketball odds to appear en masse, featuring many of the same wagering options that can be found when browsing betting lines for NCAA basketball as well as betting options for the NBA.
-We detail what types of basketball bets gamblers can expect to find at offshore sportsbooks in the following section.
+Betting on the PBA season can be done at popular offshore sportsbooks.
+Bettors can expect PH basketball odds to appear on all games, featuring many of the same wagering options that can be found when browsing betting lines for NCAA basketball as well as betting options for the NBA.
+We detail what types of basketball bets PH punters can expect to find at offshore sportsbooks in the following section.

 Types Of Bets That Can Be Made On PBA Basketball